 Anorectal Disorders and Imperforate Anus

-A birth defect where the anus or rectum did not form properly.
-We correct this complex anomaly with both minimally invasive laparoscopic techniques and with the Pena procedure (posterior sagittal anorectoplasty), which creates a connection between the rectum and the newly created anal opening.
+A birth defect where the anus or rectum forms improperly.
+We correct this complex anomaly with both minimally-invasive laparoscopic techniques and with the Pena procedure (posterior sagittal anorectoplasty), which creates a connection between the rectum and the newly-created anal opening.

 Obturation Obstruction of the Intestine (cystic fibrosis)